lasamlai/lambda_calculus/README.md

 []
 ```

-Because it is untyped lambda, so the printer doesn't know it is a `FALSE` or empty list (see below).
+Because it is untyped lambda calculus, so the printer doesn't know it is a `FALSE` or empty list (see below).

 ### Pairs